LoopKit/loopdocs/docs/loop-3/settings.md

 !!! question "But I don't see Therapy Settings!"
     Therapy Settings is only accessible in the [Settings](#settings) screen when you have a pump connected to Loop.

-    * You need to tell Loop which pump you are using
+    * Loop needs to know the parameters for the pump
+    * There are several options presented below

+#### Option 1: Prep for Pods

+If you add an Omnipod (requires RileyLink) or Omnipod DASH up to the `Pair Pod` screen and then cancel, Loop will use the common Omnipod details to allow you to modify your Therapy Settings.

+#### Option 2: Prep for Medtronic

-    * If you are not ready to connect a pump yet or need to modify Therapy Settings before you can connect to a different pump
+If you need to modify Therapy Settings before connecting to a Medtronic pump:

+* Add the Insulin Pump Simulator
-        * Tap on Add Pump
+    * Tap on the Pump in settings or the HUD to bring up the control screen
+    * Select the type of Medtronic
+    * Adjust the Therapy Settings as required
+* Delete the Insulin Pump Simulator

+#### Option 3: Simulate Loop

+If you want to use Loop in parallel with your current method of dosing insulin.

-        * Choose the Insulin Pump Simulator
+* Add the Insulin Pump Simulator
-        * Therapy Settings are now available
-        * When ready to connect a real pump, just scroll to the bottom of the simulator and select Delete Pump
+* Tap on the Pump in settings or the HUD to bring up the control screen
+* Choose the type of pump you wish to simulate (notice each pump has specific basal rates and ranges available)
+* For best fidelity, use a real CGM (if available on the same phone) or set up the CGM to be from Dexcom Share or Nightscout
+* For every meal or correction, you can echo that meal or correction with Loop using the simulated pump - watch and learn from recommendations and predictions

 ### Pump